jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 import { getMessage } from "@jsenv/template-node-package"
 ```

-CommonJS compatibility consists into having a second version of your files generated in commonJS.
+CommonJS compatibility consists into having a second version of your files generated in CommonJS.
 This allows a user of the package to also be able to use `require`:

 ```js
 const { getMessage } = require("@jsenv/template-node-package")